shireesharedddy/DevOps-Learning-Journey/List-Of-Topics.md

 - **Initial Hurdles**: At the start, understanding the syntax of Linux commands was tricky.
 I often found myself making mistakes, but with consistent practice, my confidence grew.
 - **Learning through Practice**: I realized that hands-on practice is essential.
 I spent time working in a virtual Linux environment, which allowed me to experiment without fear of breaking anything critical.
 This practical approach has been incredibly beneficial in solidifying my understanding.

-Overall, my first week was all about getting comfortable with Linux.
+Overall, my first log is all about getting comfortable with Linux.
 I faced challenges, especially with command syntax and understanding permissions, but consistent practice and hands-on exercises helped me overcome them.
 I’m excited to build on this foundation as I move forward in my DevOps journey.